Information for students applying from the USA

 Do I need to take an English Language test?

 Applicants from the USA who are US citizens are usually exempt from submitting English language requirements.
 SELT requirements apply to applicants that are not of majority English speaking nationality as defined by the UK Home Office, or those who do not possess a degree awarded, studied and conferred in a majority English speaking country.
-Find our more information on English language requirements and exemptions.
+Find out more information on English language requirements and exemptions.

 Can I transfer credits from my US institution to London Met?

-As the English education style doesn’t include general education classes transferring credits isn’t common.
+As the English education style doesn’t include general education classes, transferring credits isn’t common.
 College classes may be considered as part of our entry requirements or if you have completed a two-year associate degree you may be considered for Year 2 entry on a case-by-case basis.

 How do I choose my modules at London Met?